29 Jun Babinsky, Shlyapochnik (1874 – 1945)

 Even if they had a choice the Babinskys would have preferred to stay close – they drew strength, and warmth, from each other.
 The houses crowded a single lot on Brodskaya Street, 173—street named in honor of Lazar Brodsky, Jewish sugar mogul and philanthropist—where the four brothers lived with their parents and families.

-(After Khaim was gone, each of his sons named one of his sons after him, a name eventually changed to a Russified Yefim (Fima.))
+(After Khaim was gone, each of his sons named one of his sons after him, a name eventually changed to a Russified Yefim (Fima, for short.))

-(The building of the publisher still stands (as of 2011) on Karl Liebknecht Street, one of Berdichev’s thoroughfares named, post-revolution, in memory of the co-founder of the German Communist Party.
-The one-story squat brick structure painted white—words “state printing house,” a Soviet feature, laid out on the gable—in its current life a strip mall, hosts eateries and service establishments of fledgling local capitalists.)
+(As of 2011, the building of the publisher still stands on Karl Liebknecht Street, one of Berdichev’s thoroughfares named, post-revolution, in memory of the co-founder of the German Communist Party.
+The one-story squat brick structure painted white—words “state printing house,” a Soviet feature, laid out on the gable—in its current life a strip mall, hosts eateries and service establishments of fledgling local capitalists.
+Before the revolution the street was called Evropeiskaya (phonetically Yevropeiskaya), the name returned after Russian full-scale invasion in February, 2022).

 A man of few words, Borukh was so quiet that his presence often went unnoticed.
 His hands, disproportionately large and unexpectedly strong for his narrow build, were nimble and never idle; if not working they were rolling tobacco into his next papirosa.